varnishcache/varnish-cache/doc/sphinx/tutorial/logging.rst

 overwriting old data.
 This is much, much faster then logging to a file and it doesn't require disk space.

-The flip side is that is you forget to have program actually write the logs to disk they will disappear.
+The flip side is that if you forget to have program actually write the logs to disk they will disappear.

 varnishlog is one of the programs you can use to look at what Varnish